sysflow-telemetry/sysflow/_posts/2021-08-20-elk-integration.md

 layout: single
 title:  "SysFlow ELK integration"
 date:   2021-08-20 13:55:48 +0200
+tags:
-tags:   update
+- update
+- ELK
 author_profile: true
 author: Andreas Schade
 ---

 As of release [0.3.0-rc2](https://github.com/sysflow-telemetry/sf-processor/releases/tag/0.3.0-rc2), sf-processor can write SysFlow telemetry records to Elastic!

 To illustrate this new feature, we have created a [tutorial](https://github.com/sysflow-telemetry/sf-deployments/tree/dev/integrations/elk) that showcases the integration of SysFlow with ELK.
 The setup is based entirely on Docker.
 It uses the SysFlow docker deployment consisting of sf-collector and sf-processor containers, and utilizes [Anthony Lapenna's](https://github.com/deviantony) [ELK Stack on Docker](https://github.com/deviantony/docker-elk/tree/tls) to deploy ElasticSearch